pauljeremyturner/wikiwordcount/README.md

 5: split the chunk and perform a parallel word count of chunk and store word count digest in mongo

-This produces word counts in mongo that can be aggregated using a map-reduce function
+This produces word counts in mongo that can be aggregated using a map-reduce function - either by mongo db map-reduce or by anoth erJava process

 If 2 JVMs start working on the same area of the file at the same time, the file chunks being processed and the resultant word counts are stored in mongo according to the dump file, its filesize in bytes and the chunk size in bytes.
 This means that only word counts for the same file being processed in the same way will be stored together.

 If all JVMs working on the file need to have the same chunk size set, there will be a deterministic set of chunks produced by the algorithm to divide the file.

-Each chunk is reserved to ensure that 2 process to not work on the same part of the file, but if a race condition allowed this to happen (it's possible) then an exception will be thrown when the chunk is attempted to be written for a second time.

 ### Failure in a Participating JVM

 This is tolerated.

-When a processing chunk is marked as reserved 'processing' no other process will attempt to process it.
+When a processing chunk is marked as reserved 'processing' no other process will attempt to process it until no more not 'processing' chunks remain.
 When all unreserved processing chunk have been completed, chunks that have been reserved by a process that has failed will become eligible for processing.